Metronoid/chronicler/content/systems/conditions/environmental/heavy rain.md

 or worse — cause a Perception penalty of -3 dice to both vision and hearing.
 Rain’s hard to see through, but it’s also loud.
-If the rains carry on for an hour or more, the Flooded Tilt will soon follow.
-This Tilt is often accompanied by Heavy Winds; a character trapped out in Heavy Rains might come under the effects of Extreme Cold.
+If the rains carry on for an hour or more, the Flooded Condition will soon follow.
+This Condition is often accompanied by Heavy Winds; a character trapped out in Heavy Rains might come under the effects of Extreme Cold.

-**Causing the Tilt**: Short of a supernatural power or a fleet of cloud-seeding aircraft, Heavy Rain is the result of natural weather patterns.
+**Causing the Condition**: Short of a supernatural power or a fleet of cloud-seeding aircraft, Heavy Rain is the result of natural weather patterns.

-**Ending the Tilt**: The best way out of the rain is to get indoors.
+**Ending the Condition**: The best way out of the rain is to get indoors.
 Unless it’s the start of some sodden apocalypse, the characters can wait for the weather to ease.